adrwxyz/classic.adrw.xyz/_songs/blessed-be-your-name.md

 layout: song
 artist: Matt Redman
 source: https://tabs.ultimate-guitar.com/tab/matt_redman/blessed_be_your_name_chords_52780
-seo_title: "Blessed Be Your Name | Songs | Andrew Paradi"
+seo_title: "Blessed Be Your Name | Songs | Andrew Paradi Alexander"
-excerpt: "Blessed Be Your Name | Songs | Andrew Paradi"
+excerpt: "Blessed Be Your Name | Songs | Andrew Paradi Alexander"
 lyrics: |
   [Verse 1]
    Blessed be Your name  in the land that is plentiful